Toward Self-Adjusting k-ary Search Tree Networks: Introduction

+1. We then present two novel variants for online $k$-ary self-adjusting search tree networks: $k$-ary SplayNet, which is a generalization of SplayNet, and $(k+1)$-SplayNet which is obtained by applying a centroid heuristic.
+For both networks, we propose novel rotation operations that allow network nodes to keep their identifiers across tree rotations.
+To achieve the latter, we distinguish the set of node identifiers from the set of routing keys.
+We show how the known upper bounds for SplayNet can be applied for our networks.

-2. We present a $k$-ary tree network which is built by $k+1$ trees with almost equal size connected around at most two centroid nodes.
-We first present a linear offline algorithm for optimally constructing the static version of this topology for uniformly distributed traffic.
-We then present two online self-adjusting variants: $k$-ary SplayNet which is the direct generalization of SplayNet and $(k+1)$-SplayNet which is obtained by applying the found centroid heuristic.
-We experimentally evaluate them for $k=2$ (BST network) with synthetic network traces and real ones from datacenter traffic.
-We compare 3-SplayNet to SplayNet, and to static demand aware and oblivious trees.
-The results show that our SAN performs better than SplayNet in most real network traces and in synthetic ones that have average to low temporal locality, while its performance is similar to SplayNet for the remaining datasets.
+2. We perform two types of experiments with synthetic network traces and real ones from datacenter network traffic.
+First, we show that our $k$-ary SplayNet indeed has better routing cost than SplayNet.
+Then, we compare 3-SplayNet to SplayNet, and to static demand-aware and demand-oblivious trees.
+The results show that 3-SplayNet (centroid topology) performs better than the standard SplayNet in most real network traces and in synthetic ones that have average to low temporal locality, while its performance is similar to SplayNet for the remaining datasets.

 \textbf{Related work. } Self-Adjusting Networks were introduced with SplayNet \cite{splaynet-paper}.
 SplayNet is a binary search tree network that generalizes Splay Trees \cite{splaytree-paper}.
-SplayNet uses the tree rotations of splay trees to reduce the distance of communicating nodes to 1.
+SplayNet uses the tree rotations of splay trees to reduce the distance of communicating nodes to one; it uses splay operations to move the source and destination to their lowest common ancestor for each communication request.
 The same paper presents a dynamic programming algorithm for computing an optimal binary search tree network when the demand is known, among other results.
 SANs were further surveyed and classified in \cite{avin2019toward}.
-The authors present a classification of network topologies, which depends on whether they are (i) oblivious or aware to traffic patterns, (ii) fixed or reconfigurable, and (iii) aware of the input sequence of communication requests (offline, online, generated by a distribution).
+The authors present a classification of network topologies, which depends on whether they are (i) oblivious to or aware of traffic patterns, (ii) fixed or reconfigurable, and (iii) aware of the input sequence of communication requests (offline, online, generated by a distribution).
 This taxonomy allows for optimizing for certain properties according to each case, e.g. diameter or competitive ratio.
+A survey including first solutions and enabling networking technologies can be found in \cite{hall2021survey}.